Sylius/Sylius/UPGRADE-1.13.md

 # UPGRADE FROM `v1.12.X` TO `v1.13.0`

-1. There has been a naw parameter added to specify the validation groups for given gateway factory.
+1. A new parameter has been added to specify the validation groups for given gateway factory.
    If you have any custom validation groups for your factory, you need to add them to your `config/packages/_sylius.yaml` file.
    Also, if you have your own gateway factory and want to add your validation groups you can add another entry to the `validation_groups` configuration node.
    It is handled by `GatewayConfigGroupsGenerator` and it resolves the groups based on the passed factory name.